cmput429/429-resources/README.md

 - cpu2017 - inputs and compiled binaries for a collection of the SPEC CPU 2017 benchmarks
 - gem5 - a pointer to the gem5 CPU simulation tool at version 23.0.0.1
 - hashmark - inputs and compiled binaries for the hashmark benchmarks
-- hello - a hello world program to get you familiar with gem5
 - scripts - a collection of useful scripts for the course
 - riscv-gnu-toolchain - a pointer to the riscv cross compiling toolchain